-Core Output Indicator H2(a): NET ADDITIONAL DWELLINGS IN PREVIOUS YEARS Core Output Indicator H2(b): NET ADDITIONAL DWELLINGS - FOR THE REPORTING YEAR
+Core Output Indicator H2(a): NET ADDITIONAL DWELLINGS IN PREVIOUS YEARS

+Core Output Indicator H2(b): NET ADDITIONAL DWELLINGS - FOR THE REPORTING YEAR

-2.2.39 Information relating to these indicators is set out within Table 9 below.
+2.2.39 Information relating to these indicators is set out within Table 8.

-Core Output Indicator H2(C): NET ADDITIONAL DWELLINGS - IN FUTURE YEARS
+Core Output Indicator H2(c): NET ADDITIONAL DWELLINGS - IN FUTURE YEARS

-- 2.2.40 The net completion rate for 2008-09 of 283 additional dwellings is higher than has been seen in recent years.
-This is largely due to the development of Belle Vue Mills, Skipton, which delivered 65 new dwellings in the 2008-09 year.
-Other large development sites which have been completed in 2008-09 include Greenroyd Mill, Sutton (19 dwellings completed), Cononley Business Park (16 dwellings completed) and Acre Shed Mill, Cowling (22 dwellings completed).
-It is unlikely that development will continue at this rate in future years. - 2.2.41 In the current monitoring year (2009 to 2010) there have been 75 completions to date (between 1st April and 1st December 2009).
-Based on sites that are under construction, it is estimated that a further 60 dwellings will be completed by March 2010, giving a predicted total of 135 completions for 2009-2010. - 2.2.42 In 2008 a Strategic Housing and Employment Land Availability Assessment (SHELAA) was carried out by the Council to: - Identify specific, deliverable housing sites which help the Council to establish a five year supply of land for residential development. - Inform the preparation of the Core Strategy and Site Allocations DPD by identifying sufficient specific housing sites for the plan period to 2026.
+- 2.2.40 The net completion rate for 2009-10 of 82 additional dwellings is significantly lower than has been seen in recent years.
+This is largely due to the economic downturn and the associated impact on house building.
+It is hoped that the completion rate will increase in future years as the economy recovers. - 2.2.41 In the current monitoring year (2010 to 2011) there have been 38 completions to date (between 1st April and 1st December 2010).
+Based on sites that are under construction, it is estimated that a further 65 dwellings will be completed by March 2011, giving a predicted total of 103 completions for 2010-2011. - 2.2.42 In 2008 a Strategic Housing and Employment Land Availability Assessment (SHELAA) was carried out by the Council to: - Identify specific, deliverable housing sites which help the Council to establish a five year supply of land for residential development. - Inform the preparation of the Core Strategy and Site Allocations DPD by identifying sufficient specific housing sites for the plan period to 2026.

-From the period 2009/2010 onwards the Housing Trajectory contained within Council's Strategic Housing and Employment Land Availability Assessment 2008 (SHELAA) has been used to predict potential future net additional dwellings.
+From the period 2011/2012 onwards the Housing Trajectory contained within Council's Strategic Housing and Employment Land Availability Assessment 2008 (SHELAA) has been used to predict potential future net additional dwellings.